zowe/docs-site/docs/user-guide/cli-db2plugin.md

            SECPORT   30100
 ```

-The DOMAIN is used for the <hostname>, the TCPPORT for the <port> and the LOCATION for the <database> in the zowe create profile command.
+The DOMAIN is used for the &lt;hostname&gt;, the TCPPORT for the &lt;port&gt; and the LOCATION for the &lt;database&gt; in the zowe create profile command.

 In addition you'll